w00zie/GenerativeHCI/README.md

 # Expected Outcomes

 - A simple yet usable system that could produce interesting music.

+A short demonstration can be found [here](https://youtu.be/dkhU408JD18 )

 # Project Documents

 Here is the [written report](HCI_report.pdf).